 Look for some Nuraghe and Megalites

 The area is particularly rich in prehistoric remains.
-Among the many sites, Nuraghe Scalas is one that’s worth mentioning: its area includes a multitude of menhirs (43, that were probably used as a calendar) and a Nuraghe, both rather well-preserved.
-Another great site is Cuile Piras Menhir Park, where the 53 menhirs are placed so that the old inhabitants could keep track of the seasons and the sun.
+Among the many sites, Nuraghe Scalas is one that’s worth mentioning.
+Its area includes a multitude of menhirs (43, that were probably used as a calendar) and a Nuraghe, both rather well-preserved.

 Make sure to read my post A Guide To Nuraghe In Sardinia.

-Go visit the watchtowers
+Visit the watchtowers

 Birdwatching at the ponds

 Muravera’s best spots are the Feraxi and Colostrai ponds: here, you can admire a multitude of both rare and common birds.
 Among them, you can’t miss the ever-present pink flamingo and the much rarer and shier storks.
-Be careful to wear clothes in neutral colors and to be quiet during your birdwatching activities: many of the birds, if scared, can reach stress levels so high that they won’t lay any eggs for the year – and a strong effort is being made in order to protect them!

 Explore the churches

 Many Sardinian villages have a history closely intertwined with faith.
 When Christianity was brought on the island, it set deep roots that remained until nowadays.
 Many villages, albeit small, have more than one church and each church in the village is equally important.
-Muravera has two churches that are worth a visit: San Nicola di Bari Church and Santa Lucia Church.

 Santa Lucia Church is located in one of the most ancient areas of the village and is rich in relics, especially silver trinkets and velvet clothes for the statues.
-The locals are very devoted to the Saint and, despite the Church not being the main one, the Masses celebrated there are always very crowded.
+The locals are very devoted to the Saint and, despite the Church not being the main one, the Masses there are always very crowded.

-Find what’s left of the old mines
+Find the old mines

-No guided tours are offered on a regular basis, but there’s a mine – or, better, its ruins – that can be explored (while keeping both eyes wide open!).
-In fact, there are still some remains of Baccu Arrodas mine: they are just ten minutes away from the village.
+There are still some remains of Baccu Arrodas mine: they are just ten minutes away from the village.
 If you decide to explore the area, mind your step and be careful.

 Sagra degli Agrumi